The Ultimate Guide to Sunscreen

 Big brands prefer this type of filter as the ingredients are cheap for mass production, produce products when combined with alcohol and other chemicals that can be pumped and sprayed, and enable them to make claims such as 'fast-drying'.

 The worrying part about this type of sunscreen is that the skin can absorb the chemicals and there is evidence to suggest that they may disrupt biological processes like metabolism, growth, development, sexual function, and reproduction.

 There is evidence stating that organic formulas also have negative effects on marine life and coral, prompting destinations such as Hawaii to ban their use and urging beachgoers to opt for inorganic “reef-safe” Sunscreens.

 The most common active ingredients in these sunscreens are listed below.
 Check out your current sunscreen to see if any of these chemicals are inside:

 Sometimes known as sunblock or non-nano sunscreen (more on this later), these sunscreen filters contain inorganic metals - Zinc Oxide or Titanium Dioxide - that form a barrier on the skin, reflecting and absorbing harmful UV rays.

-Up to now they have earned a bit of a bad reputation for whitening your skin, being chalky, heavy, and generally not very nice to use but thankfully new technology has seriously upped the physical sunscreen game, making luxurious formulas that look and feel great.
+Up to now, they have earned a bit of a bad reputation for whitening your skin, being chalky, heavy, and generally not very nice to use.
+But thankfully new technology has seriously upped the physical sunscreen game.
+Making luxurious formulas that look and feel great like our silky SPF30

 What does SPF mean?